 The objective of the internal control and risk management systems associated with Elisa's financial reporting process is to obtain reasonable assurance that the company's financial statements and financial reporting are reliable, that they have been prepared in compliance with laws, regulations and generally accepted accounting principles, and that they provide a true and fair view of the financial situation of the company.
 Internal control and risk management procedures are integrated into the company’s operations and processes.
 Elisa’s internal control can be described using the international COSO framework.

-Elisa's control environment is based on the company's values, policies, guidelines and practices, as well as goal-oriented management.
+Elisa's control environment is based on the company's values, Code of Conduct and supplementary policies, guidelines and practices, as well as goal-oriented management.
 Elisa's key processes have been documented, and they are both controlled and developed systematically.

 Annual business and strategy planning processes and targets, as well as rolling monthly financial forecasts, represent a key element in Elisa's business and performance management.
 Financial results are assessed against the forecast, the annual plan, the previous year’s results and the strategic plan.